edgeworx/docs/content/en/docs/apps/microservices.md

 ## Connecting microservices to edge application

-Once you deploy your one or more microservices, you're ready to connect it to your Application!
+Once you deploy your one or more microservices, you're ready to connect them to your Application!